selinawaber/statistical_modeling/Clustering.md

 par(mfrow = c(1, 1))
 plot(hc1, xlab = "", sub = "")
 rect.hclust(hc1, k = 5, border = rainbow(6))
+# Draws rectangles around the branches of a dendrogram highlighting the corresponding clusters.
+First the dendrogram is cut at a certain level, then a rectangle is drawn around selected branches.
 ```

 ### Ward method - Dendrogram